You’ve worked hard on your latest blog post.

 More has probably been written on blog marketing using guest posting than about any other subject over the last few years.
 In reality, there really are very few secrets at all.
 The only real key is finding the very best blogs possible in your niche, and writing content that is so awesome that it is virtually guaranteed to get published.

-There are all sorts of ways to find guest blogging opportunities.
 Simply consider the blogs you’ll be posting on as an extension your own.
 Aim to offer as much value (if not more) in your guest posts as you do on your own blog and, where it is entirely logical and natural, link back to posts from your own blog.

 Over the years I’ve tested literally dozens of strategies for promoting my blog posts and manual outreach to related bloggers continues to be one of the most effective uses of my time.